hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/AUTOSAR/AUTOSAR-OS.md

 The state diagram of a schedule table is shown below.

 ![[AUTOSAR-OS-Schedule-Table-States.png|550]]

+*Note:* `NextScheduleTable` may be used to stop, after the current cycle, and start another schedule table, as long as both are driven by the same counter.
 ###### Synchronization
 ---
 A schedule table may be synchronized *implicitly*, or *explicitly*.